wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/deployment.md

 The described solution allows the Wallarm API Security layer fine-tuning only via the Wallarm Console UI.

-However, some Wallarm API Security features require configuration files to be changed that are unsupported in the current solution implementation.
+However, some Wallarm API Security features require configuration files to be changed that is unsupported in the current solution implementation.
 It makes the following Wallarm features unavailable:

 * [Multitenancy feature](../../multi-tenant/overview.md)
 * [Application configuration](../../../user-guides/settings/applications.md)